zeppelinos/zos-docs/docs/docs/building.md

 The contract is super simple.
 If somebody wants to set the light color, they have to make a donation that then goes to cover any plant necessities.
 If the donation is higher than the previous one, it is accepted, the light color changes and an event is emitted.

-We set the initial donation amount to 10 wei, and here you will find the only difference to take into account when writting a contract for ZeppelinOS.
+We set the initial donation amount to 10 wei, and here you will find the only difference to take into account when writing a contract for ZeppelinOS.
 Before ZeppelinOS, we would have set the initial value using a `constructor` function.
 In Ethereum, constructors are handled in a very different way compared to normal functions: they are executed during the deployment of the contract to initialize the state variables, and the code of the constructor is never deployed to the blockchain.
 In ZeppelinOS we rely on proxy contracts that will forward function calls to the contracts with the implementation.
 A proxy has no access to the constructor to initialize state variables, so instead we use an `initialize` function with the `isInitializer` modifier provided by the `Migratable` contract of `zos-lib`, which comes from the inheritance chain of `Ownable`.
-The modifier receives the name of the contract and a `migrationId` that we start in 0.
+The modifier receives the name of the contract and a `migrationId` that starts in 0.

 We need to install the `openzeppelin-zos` dependency and to compile the contract: